yggdrasil-network/yggdrasil-network.github.io/installation.md

 ## Windows

-Yggdrasil works on Windows and [an MSI installer is available](installation-windows.md), but the installer is supported on a best-effort basis only and may have bugs:
+Yggdrasil works on Windows and [an MSI installer is available](installation-windows.md), but the installer is supported on a best-effort basis only and is not well tested.

 ## FreeBSD